abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *descendit* from *descendo, descendere, descendi, descensus* is 3rd singular present active indicative, meaning to descend.

-      The moment that Taygete the Pleiades showed her distinguished face to the earth and with a foot repelled the having been scorned rivers of the ocean, or likewise when the sadder thing, the flying constellation of the watery fish, descends from the heaven into the wintry wave.
+      The moment that Taygete, the Pleiades, showed her distinguished face to the earth and with a foot repelled the having been scorned rivers of the ocean, or when the same sadder woman, the flying constellation of the watery fish, descends from heaven into the wintry wave.

 | *illis ira modum supra est, laesaeque venenum*
 | *morsibus inspirant, et spicula caeca relinquunt*